Fiction: A Lady's Prerogative Book II: Wounded Aerth - Part VII by Brian Joseph Johns

 "Only kidding!
 Honest honey!
 Careful, it might still be loaded."
 Barris responded quickly and defensively as she shot him a smile.

-Mila walked over to the Deputy Guard who held his place protectively of Father Wilsen while Barris gathered the puppies and took them to the Church.
+Mila walked over to the Deputy Guard who held his place protectively of Father Wilsen, while Barris gathered the puppies and took them to the Church.
 They followed him excitedly jumping and yelping as they did.
-When he got inside he put the bread out for them on the floor and filled a few of the plates with water, leaving the decanter on the floor in case they weren't rescued before the end of the day.
+When he got inside he put the bread out for them on the floor and filled a few of the bowls with water, leaving the decanter on the floor in case they weren't rescued before the end of the day.
 Sato took the hunters' clothes and tossed them into the brush surrounding the Church.

 Mila had arrived to confront the Deputy as he held his sword in front of him defending himself and Father Wilsen.